crisbour/PhaseRetrieval/README.md

   - Desired pattern
 - Image show in COLORMAP of phase,illumination pattern, desired pattern and actual output.
 2. Solver
-- Mathematical opperation blocks using CUDA:
+- Mathematical operation blocks using CUDA:
   - Compose: Create complex signal from amplitude and phase
   - Decompose: Find amplitude and phase of a complex signal
   - SLM_To_Obj: FFT => Projection in image plane